Pack it up, put it down, walk away. How to truly forgive.

 While this is indeed a three-step process, it’s not necessarily a once-off one.
 You may find you have to repeat a step or two to truly be able to walk away.
 But the love and light you will feel once you truly forgive is worth the exercise.

-Remember, you are worth it – so don’t give up.
+But remember, you are worth it – so don’t give up.
 I say that because this process has truly helped me in my life, and I hope it gives you some insights on how you can walk your life’s journey only carrying things which serve your greatest and highest good.
 Big love to you my friends, namaste. xo

 Liked this post?
 Please share to spread more love & light!